 4. Be aware of the “learning code” concept

 In such cases, it’s natural to write code that uses a third-party library or API to understand how it works.
-But often, engineers leave the code in production and write unit tests afterwards, which violates TDD and may lead to side effects.
-We recommend creating a separate main method isolated from the rest of your application and experiment there.
+But often, engineers leave the code in production and write unit tests afterward, which violates TDD and may lead to side effects.
+We recommend creating a separate main method isolated from the rest of your application and experimenting there.

 You may argue that it’s still against TDD, but the main difference here is that we create “learning code,” which won’t be committed, pushed to a repository, or released to production.
 Using learning code can help discover how everything works.
 You can later delete it or comment for future reference.

-After you understand the logic, proceed with TDD in your production code using a third-party library or API for way cleaner code.
-Oh, and our experience tells us that mixing experimentation code with production code may (and most certainly will) lead to many trivial bugs.
+After understanding the logic, proceed with TDD in your production code using a third-party library or API for way cleaner code.
+Our experience tells us that mixing experimentation code with production code may (and most certainly will) lead to many trivial bugs.

 5. Working with code not written according to TDD

-Rewriting the code not written according to TDD or not covered with tests at all is a common problem.
+Rewriting the code not written according to TDD or not covered with tests is a common problem.
 Seriously, how do you rewrite it with a test-first approach if the code already exists?